The top 7 vulnerability management providers include:

 Astra Pentest provides continuous scanning facilities with its comprehensive scanner that is capable of conducting more the 3000 tests to find any and every hidden vulnerability.

-It offers deep scans for web applications, APIs, networks, mobile applications, and cloud infrastructure.
+Astra offers web application security services that provide deep scans for web applications, APIs, networks, mobile applications, and cloud infrastructure.

 - CI/CD Integrations